Retired general sweeps to power in Guatemala election

 "From the first day on, Guatemalans are going to see they've got a president committed to defending the lives and safety of all Guatemalans," Perez said late on Sunday, vowing to devote at least 60 percent of his time on security.

-Supporters set off fireworks and joined a street party near the convention centre where the votes were counted.
-They sported the Patriot Party's orange colours on shirts and caps and waved their fists in the air in imitation of Perez's clenched-hand campaign emblem.
+Supporters set off fireworks and joined a street party near the convention center where the votes were counted.
+They sported the Patriot Party's orange colors on shirts and caps and waved their fists in the air in imitation of Perez's clenched-hand campaign emblem.

 Guatemala's murder rate is about eight times that of the United States and many of the country's 14.7 million people want a tougher stance on crime.